nRFCloud/utils/python/modem-firmware-1.3+/README.md

-  -l L                  Locality; ignored if CSR is provided -o O                  Organization; ignored if CSR is provided -ou OU                Organizational Unit; ignored if CSR is provided -cn CN                Common Name; recommend using device ID; ignored if CSR is provided -e EMAIL, --email EMAIL
+  -l L                  Locality; ignored if CSR is provided -o O                  Organization; ignored if CSR is provided -ou OU                Organizational Unit; ignored if CSR is provided -cn CN                Common Name; use nRF Cloud device ID/MQTT client ID; ignored if CSR is provided -e EMAIL, --email EMAIL
                         E-mail address; ignored if CSR is provided -dv DV                Number of days cert is valid